badetitou/badetitou.github.io/projects/VSCode-Pharo/_posts/2021-03-03-VSCode-Developer.md

 \r\n
 ```

-The server retrieves the value of the content-lenght.
+The server retrieves the value of the content-length.
 It allows us to create a String buffer with the correct size.
 Then, it extracts into the buffer the content.